Why might you owe Centrelink money?

 What income do you have to report to Centrelink?

 While you are receiving Centrelink benefits, if you were to earn any other income, you will have to report it to Centrelink, and so will your partner if you are in a couple.
 This is so that you will be paid the right amount and won’t get overpaid.
 This will inevitably avoid you getting into debt with Centrelink.

 You’ll need to let Centrelink know how many hours you worked and the hourly pay rate you worked for.
 It’s important that the amount that you earn matches your reporting dates.
 Therefore, it’s important to note down your hours each time you work.
-You can also find a useful tool to calculate your hours on the Centrelink app.
+One useful tool to calculate your hours is on the Centrelink app.

 Other income to report to Centrelink

 There are several forms of income that you must report to Centrelink if you receive them.
 These include: